-Cycle Soft key Page

-230 MULTIPASS MILLING 230 231

-For flat rectangular surfaces

-231 RULED SURFACE For oblique, inclined or twisted surfaces 231 233

-232 FACE MILLING For level rectangular surfaces, with indicated oversizes and multiple infeeds 232 237
+Cycle Soft key Page Group of cycles 230 MULTIPASS MILLING For flat rectangular surfaces 230 237 SPECIAL CYCLES / OLD CYCLES 231 RULED SURFACE For oblique, inclined or twisted surfaces 231 239 SPECIAL CYCLES / OLD CYCLES 232 FACE MILLING For level rectangular surfaces, with indicated oversizes and multiple infeeds 232 243 SPECIAL CYCLES 233 FACE MILLING For level rectangular surfaces, if necessary with lateral limitations, with indicated oversizes and multiple 233 248 POCKETS/ STUDS/ SLOTS infeeds

-10.2 MULTIPASS MILLING (Cycle 230, DIN/ISO: G230)
+10.2 MULTIPASS MILLING (Cycle 230, DIN/ ISO: G230)

 - 1 From the current position in the working plane, the TNC positions the tool in rapid traverse FMAX to the starting point 1; the TNC moves the tool by its radius to the left and upward. - 2 The tool then moves in at FMAX in the spindle axis to set-up clearance.
-From there it approaches the programmed starting position in the spindle axis at the feed rate for plunging. - 3 The tool then moves as the programmed feed rate for milling to the end point2.
+From there it approaches the programmed starting position in the spindle axis at the feed rate for plunging. - 3 The tool then moves as the programmed feed rate for milling to the end point.
 The TNC calculates the end point from the programmed starting point, the programmed length, and the tool radius. - 4 The TNC offsets the tool to the starting point in the next pass at the stepover feed rate.
 The offset is calculated from the programmed width and the number of cuts. - 5 The tool then returns in the negative direction of the first axis. - 6 Multipass milling is repeated until the programmed surface has been completed. - 7 At the end of the cycle, the tool is retracted in FMAX to set-up clearance.